pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 [^utopia]: Such as [Utopia Documents](http://utopiadocs.com/).

-[^chaplin]: Charlie Chaplin, in his [autobiography], mentions a dinner at
-    his home in <span class="oldstyle">1926</span>, during which Einstein's second wife, Elsa, told him and two other friends about the time Einstein conceived of the theory of relativity.
-She related:

-    > The Doctor \[Einstein\] came down in his dressing gown as usual for
-    > breakfast but he hardly touched a thing.
-I thought something was wrong,
-    > so I asked him what was troubling him.
-"Darling," he said, "I have a
-    > wonderful idea."
-And after drinking his coffee, he went to the piano and
-    > started playing.
-Now and again he would stop, making a few notes then
-    > report: "I've got a wonderful idea, a marvelous idea."
-I said: "Then for
-    > goodness sake tell me what it is, don't keep me in suspense."
-He said:
-    > "It's difficult, I still have to work it out."
-    >
-    > Mrs. Einstein told Mr. Chaplin that Einstein continued playing the piano
-    > and making notes for about half an hour, then went upstairs to his study,
-    > telling her that he did not wish to be disturbed, and he remained there
-    > for two weeks.
-"Each day I sent up his meals," she said, "and in the
-    > evening he would walk a little for exercise, then return to his work
-    > again."
-    >
-    > "Eventually," Mrs. Einstein said, "he came down from his study looking
-    > very pale."
-"That's it," he told me, wearily putting two sheets of paper
-    > on the table.
-And that was his theory of relativity.
-    {: .bq .grab }

-    He later referred to this as the happiest time of his life.[^Einsteins_Dream]

-[^Einsteins_Dream]: Parker, Barry.
-[Einstein's Dream: The Search for a Unified Theory of the Universe](http://books.google.com/books?id=GMZyB1bBpssC).
-Basic Books, 2008.
-ISBN: 9780465011858.

-[^violin_practicing]: While Einstein said this in particular about his love of
-    music and violin practice, the same applies to any skill that you are pursuing.

 [^NIH]: This policy was passed as part of the
     <a href="http://thomas.loc.gov/cgi-bin/bdquery/z?d110:H.R.2764:">Consolidated Appropriations Act, <span class="oldstyle">2008</span></a>.
     The law requires that the paper be submitted to PubMed Central [no later